CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 The directory containing file assets used by the service (such as the HTML templates).
 It may be more convenient to deploy the asset files in a location which is not relative to the service application path.

+#### ReadTimeoutSec

+The maximum duration (in seconds) the service allows for reading the HTTP request.
+This can be relatively short, since service requests are small.

+#### WriteTimeoutSec

+The maximum duration (in seconds) the service allows for processing and writing the HTTP response.
+This should be long enough to allow expected requests to complete, but not so long that the service can be saturated by long-running requests.
+Long request times may be caused by long execution times for database queries or functions, or by returning very large responses.

 #### DbConnection